...

 Integration with Other Tools

-Connect seamlessly across marketing, sales, finance, HR, and collaboration systems pooling data.
+Connect seamlessly across marketing, sales, finance, HR, and collaboration systems, pooling data.

 Artificial Intelligence (AI)